 A combination of traditional classroom and online instruction will be utilized.
-Each semester a minimum of 10 hours will be taught face-to face by the instructor and the remaining hours will be instructed online through the technology platform adopted by the District.
+Each semester a minimum of 17 hours, or 1/3 of the lecture hours, will be taught face-to face by the instructor and the remaining hours will be instructed online through the technology platform adopted by the District.
 Traditional class instruction will consist of exercises/assignments, lectures, visual aids, and practice exercises.
 Online delivery will consist of exercises/assignments, lecture posts, discussions, adding extra resources and other media sources as appropriate.